Campbell-Muscle-Lab/GelBox/app/website/pages/examples/examples.md

 ---

 # Examples
 This page shows the GelBox 3 screenshots of the demonstrated gel analysis in the manuscript.
-Clicking on any of the images on this page will open a larger version in a new browswer window.
+Clicking on any of the images on this page will open a larger version in a new browser window.

 ## Titin Gel Example
 ### Titin Gel Box 1